Samsung/tizen-docs/docs/application/native/guides/text-input/voice-control-manager.md

       ```

 4. Register the commands for recognition by setting the command list to the voice control.
-    If you want to update registered commands, set the command list again with the updated commands.
+    If you want to update registered commands, set the command list again with the updated commands:

     ```c
     void